KabirBakhshaei/bayesian-inverse-heat-transfer-paper/README.md

 ## If You're Using Docker
 ### 2A.
 Pull (download) the pre-built Docker image
-The following code was copied from this link "hub.docker.com/r/ithacafv/openfoam2106-muq2-pytorch"
+The following code was copied from this [link](https://hub.docker.com/r/ithacafv/openfoam2106-muq2-pytorch).

 ```
 docker pull ithacafv/openfoam2106-muq2-pytorch
 ```
 ### 3A.
-Create and Start a Docker container and mount the repo folder
+Create and start a Docker container based on the downloaded image and share the repo folder with that container
 ```
 docker run -i -t -v $path_files:/data/paper_respository  ithacafv/openfoam2106-muq2-pytorch:latest bash
 ```